matthewp/bram/README.md

 #### childrenConnectedCallback

 The **childrenConnectedCallback** is a callback on the element's prototype.
 Use this to be notified when your element has received children.
-This allows you to write more resilent custom elements that take into account the dynamic nature of HTML in the case where you have special behavior depending on children.
+This allows you to write more resilient custom elements that take into account the dynamic nature of HTML in the case where you have special behavior depending on children.

 ```js
 class SortableList extends Bram.Element {